-We have incurred significant net losses in each year since our inception, including net losses of \$76.3 million, \$83.5 million and \$114.4 million in fiscal 2016, 2017 and 2018, respectively.
+We have incurred significant net losses in each year since our inception, including net losses of \$75.1 million, \$109.8 million and \$125.5 million in fiscal 2017, 2018 and 2019, respectively.
 We expect to continue to incur net losses for the foreseeable future.
 Because the market for our platform is rapidly evolving and has not yet reached widespread adoption, it is difficult for us to predict our future results of operations.
-We expect our operating expenses to significantly increase over the next several years as we hire additional personnel, particularly in sales and marketing, expand and improve the effectiveness of our distribution channels, expand our operations and infrastructure, both domestically and internationally, and continue to develop our platform.
+We expect our operating expenses to significantly increase over the next several years as we hire additional personnel, particularly in sales and marketing, expand and improve the effectiveness of our distribution channels, expand our operations and infrastructure, both domestically and internationally, pursue business combinations and continue to develop our platform.
 As we continue to develop as a public company, we may incur additional legal, accounting and other expenses that we did not incur historically.
 If our revenue does not increase to offset these increases in our operating expenses, we will not be profitable in future periods.
-While historically our total revenue has grown, not all components of our total revenue have grown consistently.
+While historically, our total revenue has grown, not all components of our total revenue have grown consistently.
 Further, in future periods, our revenue growth could slow or our revenue could decline for a number of reasons, including slowing demand for our software, increasing competition, any failure to gain or retain channel partners, a decrease in the growth of our overall market, or our failure, for any reason, to continue to capitalize on growth opportunities.
 As a result, our past financial performance should not be considered indicative of our future performance.
 Any failure by us to achieve or sustain profitability on a consistent basis could cause the value of our common stock to decline.